• Skip to main content

 Change IPV4 Address on Windows PC

-As you can see in above image, the first 3 number sets (192.175.0 in this case) in IP Address Field need to be the same as the Default Gateway Address and you can only change the last number set with any number from 1 to 255.
+As you can see in above image, the first 3 number sets (192.175.0 in this case) in IP address field need to be the same as the default gateway address and you can only change the last number set with any number from 1 to 255.

 Related

-• How to Change Router IP Address
+• How to Change Microsoft Edge Download Location

 Primary Sidebar

-About | Privacy Policy | Disclosure | Terms | Contact
+About | Privacy Policy | Terms | Contact